 Cheese from Joseanne Deal’s Lou Canestou, winner of the prestigious Meilleure Ouvrier de France competition for cheese

 One of the best ways to appreciate the wonderful weather in Provence is to dine alfresco.
-Eating outdoors enables you to add the final ingredient to your meal: the panoramic views and nature’s soundtrack, as crickets and frogs work hard outdo each other for attention.
+Eating outdoors enables you to add the final ingredient to your meal: the panoramic views and nature’s soundtrack, as crickets and frogs work hard to vie for attention.

 There is a choice of casual or elegant settings to accommodate lunches and dinners; feel free to try them all during your stay:

-The pond-side barbecue area and trout basin next in the potager is where to enjoy a meaty alfresco cookout
+The pond-side barbecue area and trout basin next to the potager is where to enjoy a meaty alfresco cookout.

-The Wine Tasting room can also be privatized for meals.
+The Wine Tasting room can also be privatised for meals.